 When JFK says "you are valuable", he means it is a fact that he can prove.
 This is especially important in an economy that has been unable to distribute value through jobs.
 As automation runs it's course, employers will want to pay less and less for jobs and processes that that they've enhanced.
 We still need what he calls Inclusionism.

 This was the experience when he started his career in the year 2000 as a mechanical engineer-in-training.
-He was soon doing the work of engineers 30 years his senior for a fraction of the price as a contractor, with no stake in the companies that we worked for, and no benefits.
+He was soon doing the work of engineers 30 years his senior for a fraction of the price, as a contractor, with no stake in the companies that he worked for, and no benefits.
 Fighting economic inclusion is personal.
-He says "Millennials my age and younger have been strategically casted out of the well paid workforce that our parents had access to".
+He says "Millennials my age and younger have been structurally casted out of the well paid workforce that our parents had access to".
 He has frequently stated that he had to become an entrepreneur to sell himself and companies to create jobs for his peers.
 He always considered entrepreneurship, activism, leading up to his founding of the Income Movement and Basic Income March.

 He spent the second half of the 2000s trying to find a moral voice for capitalism while launching companies and keeping a day-job between Asia, Europe, and Southern Africa was an opportunity to examine many economic models.
 The division of middle class wage earners and working people across the globe was stark and he especially remembers the walls built between houses in Sandton, a suburb of Johannesburg.
 Being form Detroit and building a life in New York, he could make easy correlations between the class differences of Mzansi and home.
-It magnified his ambitions to solve what he saw as the real problem of modern economics; which was, how to distribute people's value.
+It magnified his ambitions to solve what he saw as the real problem of modern economics; which was, how to distribute people's value to them.

 After holding dual residency fro 07-10, he returned home in 2010 to briefly join the faculty at the Land Policy Institute at Michigan State University and publish his first book Integrationalism which is the notion that

 We are all connected at the subatomic level.